-1. Demonstrate knowledge and uses of the following types of ropes used in veterinary medicine:
+- 1. Demonstrate knowledge and uses of the following types of ropes used in veterinary medicine:

 - a.
 Bowline knot

 - b.
 Tomfool knot

 - c.
 Double half hitch knot

 - d.
 Tail tie

-2. Explain key terms, objectives, and complications of restraint of the horse including the following:
+- 2. Explain key terms, objectives, and complications of restraint of the horse including the following:

 - a.
 Rules of tying

 - b.
 Use of stocks

 - c.
 Haltering and leading

 - d.
 Applying chains and twitches

 - e.
 Loading horses in trailers

 - f.
 Special handling scenarios

-3. Explain key terms, objectives, and complications of restraint of cattle including the following:
+- 3. Explain key terms, objectives, and complications of restraint of cattle including the following:

 - a.
 Processing facilities

 - b.
 Operating chutes

 - c.
 Haltering and tailing up

 - d.
 Casting and flanking cattle

 - e.
 Securing cattle feet for examination

 - f.
 Miscellaneous equipment used in cattle restraint

-4. Explain key terms, objectives, and complications of restraint of goats including the following:
+- 4. Explain key terms, objectives, and complications of restraint of goats including the following:

-a.
+- a.
 Collaring and leading

-b.
+- b.
 Use of stanchions

-5. Explain key terms, objectives, and complications of restraint of swine including the following:
+- 5. Explain key terms, objectives, and complications of restraint of swine including the following:

 - a.
 Use of pig boards

 - b.
 Castration restraint

 - c.
 Use of snout snare

-6. Demonstrate knowledge of key terms, objectives, and procedures of the following:
+- 6. Explanation of key terms, objectives, and procedures of the following:

-a.
+- a.
 Basic grooming

-b.
+- b.
 Use of blankets and face masks

+- 7. Explain common viral, bacterial, mycotic, and lameness diseases of the equine species.

+- a.
+Describe the etiology, method of spread, pathology, and tests to aid in diagnosing, symptoms, prevention, and control of the following common equine diseases:

+- Viral diseases such as encephalomyelitis, equine infectious anemia (EIA), influenza, and viral rhinopneumonitis

+- ii.
+Bacterial diseases such as anthrax, glanders, strangles, leptospirosis, tetanus, and

+navel ill

+- iii.
+Fungal infections

+- iv.
+Lameness

+- v.
+Colic

+- 8. Explain common viral, bacterial, protozoal, and metabolic diseases of cattle and swine.

+- a.
+Describe the etiology, method of spread, pathology, tests to aid in diagnosing, symptoms, prevention, and control of the following cattle and swine diseases:

+- Viral diseases such as foot and mouth diseases, vesicular stomatitis, infectious bovine rhinotracheitis (IBR), bovine viral diarrhea (BVD), bluetongue, pinkeye, and shipping fever

+- ii.
+Bacterial diseases such as anthrax, clostridial diseases, brucellosis, lepto, tuberculosis, and mastitis

+- iii.
+Protozoal diseases such as anaplasmosis

+- v.
+Metabolic diseases such as milk fever, grass tetany, bloat, and acetonemia v.Common viral swine diseases such as hog cholera, transmissible gastroenteritis (TGE), pseudorabies, swine influenza, and viral pig pneumonia (VPP)

+- vi.
+Common bacterial swine diseases such as erysipelas, leptospirosis, and pneumonia

+- vii.
+Protozoal disease such as eperythrozoonosis

+- 9. Explain the source, symptoms, prevention, and control of common poisons that affect farm animals

+- a.
+Describe the source of, pathology symptoms, prevention, and control of the most common poisons of farm animals and pets to include the following:

+- i.
+Arsenic

+- ii.
+Lead

+- iii.
+Strychnine

+- iv.
+Cyanide

+- v.
+Salt

+- vi.
+Nitrate

+- vii.
+Organophosphorus

+- viii.
+Chlorinated hydrocarbons

+- ix.
+Warfarin

+- x.
+Common poisonous plants

-Course Number and Name: VAT 2272 P rinciples of Imaging Description: Radiology includes general concept of radiology, exposure, positioning, developing techniques, and solving common problems of radiology.
-Safety emphasized throughout the course.
+Course Number and Name: VAT 2272 Principles of Imaging

+Description: Radiology includes general concept of radiology, exposure, positioning, developing techniques, and solving common problems of radiology.
+Safety is emphasized throughout the course.
 The course also includes exposure to ultrasound diagnostic.

-Hour Breakdown: Semester Crea lit Hours Lecture Lab Contact Hours 2 1 2 45 Prerequisite: Instructor Approv ved
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 2 1 2 45